 Following Biden and Xi’s talks, stock markets have risen.

-Stock markets gained on Friday, as news that the leaders of the world’s two largest economies, US President Joe Biden and Chinese counterpart Xi Jinping, had spoken for the first time in seven months calmed recent bumpy trade.
+Stock markets rallied on Friday, with news that the world’s two largest economies, US President Joe Biden and Chinese counterpart Xi Jinping, had spoken for the first time in seven months calming recent bumpy trade.

 Oil prices rose on the hope of bettering US-China trade relations, while the dollar was divided.

-According to the White House, Biden insisted that “competition” between the nations did not turn into “conflict,” while Xi advocated for a new course in a partnership troubled by “serious difficulties” in a 90-minute chat on Thursday.
+According to the White House, Biden maintained that “competition” between the nations should not become “conflict,” while Xi advocated for a new course in a relationship marred by “serious difficulties” in a 90-minute chat on Thursday.

 According to Chinese state television CCTV, the call was “honest and in-depth.”

-The talks take place at a time when the two countries’ relations are at an all-time low, with disagreements over a variety of subjects including national security, human rights, and technology.
+The talks take place at a time when the two countries’ relations are at an all-time low, with disagreements over a range of subjects including national security, human rights, and technology.

-Despite overnight losses on Wall Street, Europe’s major stock markets climbed 0.3 percent in afternoon deals after Asia fizzed higher.
+As trading began, Asia markets fizzed upward, while Europe’s major stock markets increased moderately and Wall Street’s key indices surged 0.6 percent.

 “A chat between Biden and Xi, in which they stressed the need to ensure competition does not turn into conflict, helped to steady the ship,” said AJ Bell investment director Russ Mould.